rtous/edcav/mysql/README.md

 - username ->foreign key: users(username)
 - filename ->foreign key: photos(filename)

-It is important that you save a file with your CREATEs and DROPs.
-Name it creates.sql.
+Add the resulting CREATEs, and their corresponding DROPs, to your creates.sql file.

-## 7. Inserting values
+## 7. Inserting values and checking constraints

 Now your DB has tables, but they still do not contain any row.
 The SQL command for inserting values is INSERT.
 For instance: